 1Economist Intelligence Unit, 2021.
 2Total unique entries across QS World University Rankings by Subject, and Academic Ranking of World Universities by Subject, 2021.
 3Excellence in Research Australia, 2018 (the most recent assessment date).
 4Asia Pacific region.

-The University of Queensland retain sole responsibility for content © 2018 The University of Queensland.
+The University of Adelaide retains sole responsibility for content © 2021 The University of Adelaide.

 Subject/journal group: All

-The table to the right includes counts of all research outputs for The University of Queensland (UQ) published between 1 December 2017 - 30 November 2018 which are tracked by the Nature Index.
+The table to the right includes counts of all research outputs for The University of Adelaide (Adelaide Uni) published between 1 July 2020 - 30 June 2021 which are tracked by the Nature Index.

 Hover over the donut graph to view the FC output for each subject.
 Below, the same research outputs are grouped by subject.
 Click on the subject to drill-down into a list of articles organized by journal, and then by title.